d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

               ^
 ```

-Fortunately we have the same behavior but unlike functions each class method
+Fortunately we have the same result.
+Nevertheless unlike functions each class method
-can be expressed adding parameter names.
-Then the previous expression can be
+can be expressed adding parameter names!
+The previous expression can be therefor more
-more precise as shown in the next example.
+precise as shown in the next example.

 ```Swift
 let l_eta_reducted = [1,2].map(MyInt.add(a:))
 ```

-In this last approach we are able to distinguish two methods with same profile
+With this last approach we are able to distinguish two methods with same profile
 using parameter names involving the &eta;-reduction transformation rule.
-Therefor
+Then we can
-the &eta;-conversion is guarantee when we deal with method in classes only!
+argue the &eta;-conversion is guarantee when we deal with methods in classes only!

 ## Expressiveness & Inconsistency

 The argument naming convention came from Objective-C. This legacy has been applied
-for expressivness purpose.
-For instance delegates in iOS use this capability when a
+for expressiveness purpose.
+For instance *delegates* in iOS use this capability when a
 method has the same semantic but with different contexts.

 Unfortunately the reverse of the medal is the difficulty of the expressiveness when we
 want to use all transformation rules - mainly the &eta;-conversion - when the code is
-designed using functionnal programming paradigm.
-Finally the expressivity is not the
+designed using functionnal programming approach because code simplification can't be
-same when we manipulate functions or static method class implying an inconsistency in
+applied everytime.
+Finally the expressivity is not the same when we manipulate functions
-the language!
+or static method class implying an inconsistency in the language!

-Fortunately Swift is a young langage and we can hope this &eta;-conversion will be
+As a conclusion Swift is a young langage and we can hope this &eta;-conversion will be
-overcome enabling function qualification with parameter names because such evolution does
+overcomed enabling function qualification with parameter names and hopefully such evolution
-not imply backward incompatibilities.
+does not imply backward incompatibilities.